Why You Shouldn’t Pull the Plug on an MMORPG Player

 Okay, first of all:

 You may be reading this for a number of reasons but likely it’s because you are a support person to someone who is playing their MMORPG (massively multiplayer online role playing game) constantly.
 You’re worried about them.
 You’ve tried to help a number of different ways- all to no avail.
 So now you’re thinking: “It’s time.
-I need to just get them to pull the plug; to abstain from gaming; to quit cold turkey; to start engaging with the real world again!”
+I need to just get them to pull the plug, abstain from gaming, quit cold turkey, and to start engaging with the real world again!”

 Before you decide that pulling the plug is the only way please read these considerations from a psychological-player-type-perspective:

 Let’s call our player friend Robbie for fun.

 1. Playing a game with an avatar/character actually breeds the real life person to feel empathy towards their avatar.